taichi-dev/taichi/nerf.md

 The main purpose of this article is twofold:

-1. We want to introduce how to combine Taichi and PyTorch to create a fully Python-based Instant NGP development workflow.
-No need to write any CUDA code or manually derive, Taichi will automatically calculate the derivatives of your kernel and achieve performance very close to CUDA.
-This allows you to **"not hear about CUDA and focus on publishing papers quickly"**.
+1. We want to introduce how Taichi and PyTorch can be combined to create a fully Python-based Instant NGP development workflow.
+Without having to write any CUDA code or manually derive, Taichi will automatically calculate the derivatives of your kernel and achieve similar performance as CUDA.
+This allows you to **"Oblivious to CUDA programming, racing against time to publish papers"**.
 2. Mobile devices will be an essential scenario for NeRF implementation in the future.
 We introduce the use of Taichi AOT (ahead-of-time compilation) function, which can deploy the trained NeRF model on mobile devices without worrying about platform compatibility.
 The following animation demonstrates our use of Taichi's AOT feature to port the Lego model from the Instant NGP paper to an iPad for real-time inference and rendering: